 Review a Chapter 13 Schedule of Allowed Claims

 In a 2017 case Midland Funding, L.L.C. v.
-Johnson, ___ U.S. ___, 2017 WL 2039159 decided (May 15, 2017), the Supreme Court, voted 5-3 to allow a debt buyer filing a proof of claim in bankruptcy court on debts that violate the Statute of Limitations.
-Filing a claim for a debt that is too old to sue on does not violate the Fair Debt Collection Practices Act (“FDCPA”) or other protections of the court.
+Johnson, ___ U.S. ___, 2017 WL 2039159 decided (May 15, 2017), the Supreme Court.
+The court voted 5-3 to allow a debt buyers filing a proof of claim in bankruptcy court on debts that violate the Statute of Limitations.
+Filing a claim for a debt that is too old to sue on does not violate the Fair Debt Collection Practices Act (“FDCPA”).
+Nor does it violate other protections of the court.
 But you can object and permanently knock out these debts.
 Your petition should

 - list the debts as past the statute of limitation objecting to it and

-- then review your Chapter 13 Schedule of allowed claims with your attorney and file an objection to paying the debt if a claim is filed.
+- then review a Chapter 13 Schedule of allowed claims with your attorney and file an objection to paying the debt if a claim is filed.